apache/cordova-plugin-inappbrowser/README.md

 Two properties from InAppBrowser are disabled.
 + `location` is always `false` because address bar is not needed for an immersive experience of an integrated browser.
++ `toolbarposition` is always `top` to remain consistent across platforms.

+One is redefined.
 + `toolbar` is redefined to contain toolbar settings and toolbar is always shown, because the whole point why you are using this plugin is to style toolbar right?
-+ `toolbarposition` is always `top` to remain consistent across platforms.

 License
 -------